sequelize/sequelize-typescript/README.md

 Validation options can be set through the `@Column` annotation, but if you prefer different decorators for validation instead, you can do so by simply using the validate options *as* decorators:
 So that `validate.isEmail=true` becomes `@IsEmail`, `validate.equals='value'` becomes `@Equals('value')`
 and so on.
-Please notice, that a validator, that expect booleans, becomes a annotation, which does not need a parameter.
+Please notice, that a validator, that expect booleans, becomes an annotation, which does not need a parameter.

 See sequelize [docs](http://docs.sequelizejs.com/en/v3/docs/models-definition/#validations)